|

 clarity has very little to do with the beauty of the diamonds;

-rather, it affects how the diamond looks under the microscope.
+rather, it affects how the diamond looks under a gem microscope.

 To determine a diamond's clarity grade, it must be examined